 After “diversity is our strength slogans”, I want an asterisk that says, “Functioning in a different cultural context is near-miss mouth kisses, awkward waves, and thinking you’ve got it figured out when you watch one group of people do one thing, only to see people who you consider to be part of that same group do the exact opposite.”
 And that is okay.
 Why can’t we just say that?

 This week, I had a heart-to-heart about my health with my new primary care doctor.
 When the visit was over, we stood in front of the closed door of the exam room and she opened her arm, as if to embrace me.
-I went in for the hug.
+I went in for the hug to thank her and say goodbye.
 When the embrace felt awkward, I realized that she was in fact extending her arm not to hug me, but to open the door.
 Even within the “same” culture, we can get it wrong.
 It helps to laugh about it.

 What’s your experience?